 Tone and moisturize your bikini area.

 Like your facial skin, this area is delicate.
-Post-waxing, a non-alcohol based astringent like our Herbal Astringent, should be applied to help prevent the appearence of ingrowns, while a Seaweed Body Cream will help keep skin hydrated.
+Post-waxing, a non-alcohol based astringent like our Herbal Astringent, should be applied to help prevent the appearance of ingrowns, while a Seaweed Body Cream will help keep skin hydrated.

 Don’t pick at ingrown hairs.